adelriosantiago/syncternet-demo/README.md

 </li>
 ```

-check if there is a `blueprintView` variable inside the element.
+check if there is a `bdBlueprintView` variable inside the element.
 If there is not, then save one removing the `bd-loop` attribute.
-Therefore `blueprintView` of the DOM element should now be equal to:
+Therefore `bdBlueprintView` of the DOM element should now be equal to:

 ```html
 <li>